Ibrahem-ah/YouTube_Downloader/README.md

 	.\env\Scripts\activate

-**4- after that we will install all the packages that i have use by running this command**
+**4- after that we will install all the packages that I did use by running this command**

 	(env) pip install -r requirements.txt